December 11, 2017

-If you are starting your last semester in PathwayConnect and have plans to continue your education through an online certificate or degree program through BYU-Idaho, be sure to check these dates to know when you can register.
-This depends on how many credits you have transferring into the program.
+If you are in your last semester of PathwayConnect and have plans to continue your education through an online certificate or degree program through BYU-Idaho or Ensign College, be sure to check application and course registration deadlines.

 For students that plan on transferring to a different university, contact advising to see how your PathwayConnect courses will count toward another degree program.

 Make sure to contact BYU-Pathway Support to discuss your options and recommended path of study.

-You have spent the past three months or more working hard on your education, on top of all of the other responsibilities in your life.
+You have spent the past several months working hard on your education, on top of all of the other responsibilities in your life.
 Finish strong, then take time to relax and take a break.